 After moving to France, one of the first things you’ll want to do is open a French bank account.
 You’ll need a French bank account to pay your bills, to easily withdraw cash, and to get paid by your employer, for starters.
-Sometimes simply opening an account can seem like a catch-22 with all the requirements: you need proof of address to open your account, but to get an apartment, you need a bank account.
+Sometimes simply opening a bank account in France can seem like a catch-22 with all the requirements: you need proof of address to open your account, but to get an apartment, you need a bank account.
 And that’s just the beginning.
 If you’re interested in how to open a French bank account as an American, you’ll want to continue reading.
 Is it as much of a headache as it seems?

 How to open a French bank account as an American

 Please keep in mind I’m not a banking professional and am sharing my experience, which may vastly differ from yours.
-Depending on your banking needs, visa status and personal situation, your experience may not be in line with what I explain below.
+Depending on your banking needs, visa status and personal situation, your experience with opening a bank account in France may not be in line with what I explain below.
 Always check with your financial institution for the most up to date information and to verify what documents are required.

 Before moving to France, I figured that banking would be very similar to what it’s like in the US.
 A bank is a bank, right?
 You open an account, you get a debit card, you set up direct deposit.
-Easy.
-Not so fast…
+Easy, right?
+Well, not so fast…

-Yes, sure, banking in France is similar enough to banking in the USA, but actually opening an account was a bit of a shock.
+Yes, sure, banking in France is similar enough to banking in the USA, but actually opening a bank account in France as a foreigner was a bit of a shock.
 It took a while, was not free, and involved a fair amount of paperwork!

 Banks in France seem to operate very subjectively.
-They can tell you they are unable to open an account for you for an assortment of reasons, 2 of which I experienced firsthand even though I was a legal resident in France and could produce the required paperwork.
+They can tell you they are unable to open an account for you for an assortment of reasons, two of which I experienced firsthand even though I was a legal resident in France and could produce the required paperwork.